MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 ## Task 4 – Publish sensitivity labels

-You will now publish the Internal and HR sensitivity label so that the published sensitivity labels will be available for the HR users to apply to their HR documents.
+You will now publish the Internal and HR sensitivity labels so that the published sensitivity labels will be available for the HR users to apply to their HR documents.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account, and you should be logged into Microsoft Purview as **Joni Sherman**.